alias454-oss/Flask-AAS/README.md

 > **Pre-release status:** Flask-AAS is under active development.
 Review the documented configuration and deployment guidance before use.

 Flask-AAS is a **modular Flask-based authentication, auditing, and application-host foundation** with built-in user management, session security, log tracking, optional abuse prevention, and an opt-in first-class application-plugin system.
 It is designed to stay understandable for small projects while providing a reusable security foundation for larger applications.

 ---

 ## Background & Philosophy

-The Flask Auth & Audit System began life as a simple PHP login script written a long time ago as a foundational part of Open Auto Classifieds.
-Over time, it evolved into a full-featured authentication, user management, and audit logging platform.
+Flask Auth & Audit System began as authentication code written for Open Auto Classifieds more than a decade ago.

-While the original worked well, until it didn't.
-The need for a more modern, secure, and flexible solution led to a complete rebuild in Flask.
-The result is a modular foundation that can be used as a starting point on my other projects.
+As that code aged and my requirements changed, I decided to rebuild it in Flask rather than continue extending the original implementation.

+Flask-AAS is built primarily to provide a consistent foundation for my own projects, but is published openly for anyone who finds it useful.

 This project focuses on:
 - Keeping external dependencies minimal